DarksenDev/tds-macro/README.md

+(DOWNLOAD MACRO FROM THE RELEASES, NOT FROM REPO)
 # Ultimate Macro - Tower Defense Simulator
 Started on March 30, 2026.
 My friend bet me that I wouldn't make a macro for TDS, but I did, lol.